GoogleCloudPlatform/public-datasets-pipelines/README.md

     --dataset DATASET_DIR_NAME \
     --gcp-project-id GCP_PROJECT_ID \
     --region REGION \
+    --bucket-name-prefix UNIQUE_BUCKET_PREFIX \
     [--env] dev \
     [--tf-apply] \
     [--impersonating-acct] IMPERSONATING_SERVICE_ACCT
 ```

 This generates Terraform files (`*.tf`) in a `_terraform` directory inside that dataset.
 The files contain instrastructure-as-code on which GCP resources need to be actuated for use by the pipelines.
 If you passed in the `--tf-apply` parameter, the command will also run `terraform apply` to actuate those resources.

+The `--bucket-name-prefix` is used to ensure that the buckets created by different environments and contributors are kept unique.
+This is to satisfy the rule where bucket names must be globally unique across all of GCS.
+Use hyphenated names (`some-prefix-123`) instead of snakecase or underscores (`some_prefix_123`).

 In addition, the command above creates a "dot" directory in the project root.
 The directory name is the value you pass to the `--env` parameter of the command.
 If no `--env` argument was passed, the value defaults to `dev` (which generates the `.dev` folder).